SaNgeNs/promises-limiter/README.md

 # Promises Limiter

-`PromisesLimiter` is a utility that allows you to limit the number of concurrent asynchronous requests, control delays between batches of requests, and handle successful and failed requests.
+`promisesLimiter` is a utility that allows you to limit the number of concurrent asynchronous requests, control delays between batches of requests, and handle successful and failed requests.

 ### Example